10 Snakes Which Prey On Eggs

 Source: iNaturalist user Ben P – CC BY 4.0

 They even have a specially adapted trachea, which allows them to roll a bowling ball-sized egg around their mouths and breathe comfortably at the same time.
 Their mouth is toothless, allowing the eggs easier access.
 The only trouble is that this reduces their ability to defend themselves.
-Instead, Dasypeltis fasciata uses Batesian mimicry, disguising itself as venomous snakes.
+Instead, Dasypeltis fasciata uses Batesian mimicry, disguising itself as actually venomous snakes.
 This species is thriving in the wild, as they have very little competition for their staple food source.

 7 Black-collared snake